-If you’re hellbent on sticking to the standard Nespresso system, the fancy-pants Sage Creatista Plus is a top choice because it comes with a milk frother.
+If you’re hellbent on sticking to the standard Nespresso system, the fancy-pants Sage Creatista Plus is a top choice because it comes with a really excellent milk frother.
 And if you’re looking for a simple no-frills option then check out the stylish Magimix Nespresso Expert or the budget-priced Krups Essenza Mini.

 For well under £100, the Krups is attractive enough, even if it's not a work of industrial art like the Sage machine, and it produces consistently excellent results.
 There's no milk frother included with it, but you can always buy your own.